 Right.
-Another day, let’s make it a good one.
+Another day.
+Let’s make it a good one.
 What’s the plan for today?
-Are there important to-dos?
-Does the day have a major highlight?
+Are there critical to-dos?
+And does the day have a primary highlight?

 I try to get these questions out of the way before anything else.
-This puts my mind into gear and sets the right mental tone for productivity.
+The mental planning puts my mind into gear and sets the right tone for productivity.

 I usually listen to tranquil nature sounds during this short stint of meditation.